Technische-Natuurkunde-HvA/inverted-pendulum-team-3/README.md

 # Brief project description – Team 3
 Students from Applied Physics at the HvA in the Netherlands have build and stabilized a rotating inverted wheel pendulum.
 The team has stabilized the system by using an electric driven motor controlled by an Arduino microcontroller.
-The code for our system was partly given and we have added our own personal changes for the goals we wanted to reach this project.
+The code for the system was partly given and some adjustments have been added to complete the goals the team set for themselves.
 ---
 ## Folder explanations
 ```text